Skip to main content

 Income tax, optional standard deduction amount and adjusted gross income range allowable for maximum optional standard deduction and dependent exemption, increased, Secs.
 40-18-15, 40-18-19 am'd.

-This bill would increase the optional standard deduction and expand the adjusted gross income range allowable for the maximum optional standard deduction and the dependent exemption to increase the threshold at which the state imposes individual income taxes.
+HB163 increases Alabama's optional standard deduction and broadens the income ranges for the maximum optional standard deduction and the maximum dependent exemption.

 Subjects